 What's really going on?
 Local M.P.'s and local board members have the experience and the connections to talk to those in the know about vital issues affecting our lives as a community and a nation.
 Get past the headlines and hear from the frontlines of the issues that most touch you.

 Julie is the Deputy Chair of the Puketapapa Local Board.
 She has a strong interest in how the council can use its resources to get better community, economic and environmental outcomes.
 With a background in education, Julie is an activist by nature with a passion for social justice.
 When not on the radio, a computer or in a meeting she is running a busy household which includes three children.
 Time out is reading science fiction.

-Priyanca is Labour’s candidate for Maungakiekie.
+Priyanca is a Labour list MP.
 She has extensive experience working with women survivors of violence and migrant workers facing exploitation.
 She is passionate about social justice and strongly believes that everyone deserves to live with dignity.
 In her down time, you can find Priyanca playing board games with friends or spending time with her husband and two rescue dogs.